rschristopher/ischristtrue.com/src/truth.md

 # Nature of Truth

-> *the light, the light,<br />
- seeking, searching,<br />
- in chaos, in chaos*

 Wisdom begins with
- seeking *truth*, honestly seeking answers to the most fundamental questions
+ seeking *truth*, seeking answers to the most fundamental questions:

-!!! question "What is real?"
+What is real?
 How do we know what is real?
 Why is there suffering and death?
 What is the purpose of it all?

+Whatever *we* are,
-In other words, whatever *we* are, we are perceiving an external world, a world filled with suffering, and we are agents within that world -- and when we seek truth, we are seeking to know the world
+ we are perceiving an external world, a world filled with suffering, and we are agents within this world -- and when we seek truth, we are seeking to know what actually exists;
- (and our own soul)
- as it actually exists,
- and to know why we exist,
+ to know why we exist,
  why this world exists,
  and our purpose in this
  world of suffering and death.